Mr-Kevin-Lee/spotify-degrees-of-separation/README.md

 # Degrees of Separation of Music Artists

-This is a project based on [Six Degrees of Separation] (https://en.wikipedia.org/wiki/Six_degrees_of_separation) written in Python and using the Spotipy library.
+This is a project based on the idea, <a href="https://en.wikipedia.org/wiki/Six_degrees_of_separation">Six Degrees of Separation</a>, written in Python and using the Spotipy library.
 Works well with your favorite rappers!

 ![](https://media.giphy.com/media/7prA745iHHzgY/giphy.gif)